 The average Greek is good for the consumption of almost 25 kg (55lbs) of cheese each year.
 This is higher than the average in the EU (20kg) and definitely higher than the cheese consumption in the US, where just 18kg of cheese is eaten on average per person each year.

 The most famous cheese in Greece is feta.
 Yearly, the Greeks produce over 123.000 tonnes of feta, supporting over 100.000 families.
 But feta is not the only cheese in the country.
 Crete for example does not have feta.
 The name feta is covered by a Protected Designation of Origin by the European Union.
 This means, that its production is strictly regulated and limited to specific regions in Greece.

-Cretans make what they have to call “white cheese,” which is actually feta, without the name.
+Cretans, for example, make what they have to call “white cheese,” which is actually feta, without the name.
 But besides this “fake” feta, every region in Greece produces its own type of cheese as well.
-Metsovone from Metsovone, kefalotyri from Kefalonia, or kalathaki from Lemnos, are just a few examples.
+Like metsovone from Metsovone, kefalotyri from Kefalonia, or kalathaki from Lemnos.